exploretariq/ebi-persons-api/readme.md

 ## 5. Limitations/To be done

 1. Authorization is not yet done.
-2. JUnit coverage has to be improved
+2. JUnit coverage has to be improved.
+3. Need more manual testing.
-3. Auditing of API operations.
+4. Auditing of API operations.
-4. Handle Soft deletes.
+5. Handle Soft deletes.
-5. No API throtting tool
+6. No API throtting tool
-6. DB Connection pooling is not yet done.
+7. DB Connection pooling is not yet done.
-7. Integration with code analysis tool like Sonar.
+8. Integration with code analysis tool like Sonar.
-8. Better Java Documentation.
+9. Better Java Documentation.
-9. Application api is scalable but it is not properly distributed since embedded in-memory database is used.
+10. Application api is scalable but it is not properly distributed since embedded in-memory database is used.